versioned/versioned-api/README.md

 ## TODO

-* accessCheck - API test

-* changelog
-  Use same db as model
-  data endpoint - /v1/{spaceId}/changelog

-* API test changelog uses same db as model (need data endpoint, i.e. /v1/{spaceId}/changelog)

-* changelog mergeRecentUpdate

-* Schema validation errors should say which model (coll) and doc they refer to

-* Need to authenticate and checkAccess for data swagger, i.e. /v1/data/5ae30e38e7de8a922cc21406/swagger.json

-* API test account scoping in model_controller of models and spaces

-* Need to also scope changelog!

 * users model needs special case access checks in model callbacks Can only update/delete self
   Can not change role of self

 * accounts model needs special case access checks in model callbacks

+* accessCheck - API test

+* API test account scoping in model_controller of models and spaces

 * Deletion of accounts.
 Disallow if there are users connected?
 Clear out relationships?